Rocketseat/rocketpwa/README.md

 - Generate icons in all sizes;
 - Generate rounded icons;
 - Generate splash screens for iOS;
-- Resize splash screens without croping content;
+- Resize splash screens without cropping content;

 ## How to use